crispy-whiskers/whatdoesbtsstandfor/README.md

 What does BTS stand for?

-Yeah yeah, there's probably some dumb answer to that on google, I heard it stands for some wierd stuff in korean, but I'm not korean.
+Yeah yeah, there's probably some dumb answer to that on google, I heard it stands for some wierd stuff in korean, but I'm not korean and I refuse to take the easy way out of things.

 Right now, this project is hosted at https://whatdoesbtsstandfor.sites.tjhsst.edu